Are Edibles Dangerous

 Allergic Reactions and Food Safety

 Edible products have the potential to contain a range of ingredients, including nuts, dairy, gluten, and soy, which are commonly known allergens.
-Awareness of edible ingredients is critical to prevent allergic reactions and other harmful effects.
+Awareness of edible ingredients is crucial to prevent allergic reactions and other adverse effects.
 As with any food item, edibles can be vulnerable to spoilage or contamination if not stored or prepared properly.

 Accidental Ingestion